Dmitri Poliaroush: 2000 – 2005

-Motivated by his 1999 South African finish, Poliaroush and in 2000 he won all competitions that he entered, including the World Cup in Great Britain where he set two new world records, in Optional Routine and total score.
+In 2000, he won all competitions that he entered, including the World Cup in Great Britain.
+There he set two new world records in Optional Routine and total score.
 His routine was given a 42.1, with a 14.2 tariff of difficulty, which made his execution scores, 9.3 9.2 9.3 9.4 9.3.
 In Sydney, Australia, trampoline made its Olympic debut.
 Two days before the competition took place, Poliaroush celebrated his 30th birthday.
 Preliminary competitions went extremely well, but he made a significant error in the final routine and finished in 5th place.

 After a half year of break, Poliaroush decided to continue competing until the 2004 Olympic Games.
-He was a winner and medalist at many competitions such as the Goodwill Games, World Cups, and in 2003 at the World Championships, he won the synchronized world title with Nikolai Kasak, which made him the oldest male to win a world title in trampoline.
+He was a winner and medalist at many competitions such as the Goodwill Games and World Cups.
+In 2003, at the World Championships, he won the synchronized world title with Nikolai Kasak, which made him the oldest male to win a world title in trampoline.
 He was 33 years old.
-In Athens, at the Olympic Games, Poliaroush finished 4th.
-He saw this a good way to end off his career at the age of 34.
-The 19 year international career was a major success, he had a total of 13 medals from the World Championships, which makes him the second most decorated male trampolinist in history (behind Alexander Moskalenko).
+In Athens, at the Olympic Games, Poliaroush finished 4th and retired afterward.

-In 2005, there was a big retirement party for Poliaroush in Vitebsk, Belarus.
+Over his career, he won a total of 13 medals from the World Championships.